 Claudette Collis

-Claudette Collis (Ngāti Raukawa, Te Aitanga ā Hauiti) is a dynamic Kairaranga who has exhibited her weaving in both Te Ika a Māui and Te Waipounamu.
-Claudette’s practice is deeply rooted in her whakapapa, upholding traditional Māori weaving and mātauranga Māori through contemporary artistic expression.
+Claudette Collis is a dynamic Kairaranga who has exhibited her weaving in both Te Ika a Māui and Te Waipounamu.
+Claudette’s practice is deeply rooted in her whakapapa, upholding traditional Māori weaving and mātauranga Māori through contemporary artistic expression

-In her piece 'Whiri Moana' gradients of natural colour wash through the strands of muka, presenting themselves in shades of muted green, waxed yellow, and flecks of burnt umber.
-The textural quality is delicate and wispy in length, yet coarse and thick, similar to the unbrushed hair of a child with a wild spirit who does not wish to be tamed.
-These natural muka are presented in their raw form, untamed with the undeniable presence that could only be recognised in connection with Te Ao Māori.
-Each strand diverges from the other as streams would lead towards a common river; they are bound together in unity by a single plait.
+Gradients of muted green, waxed yellow, and flecks of burnt umber trickle through the muka; the textural quality of 'Whiri Moana' is delicate and wispy in length, yet coarse and thick as a whole.
+Presented in raw form, each strand diverges from one another, just as streams would lead towards a common river; they are bound together in unity by a single plait.

-'Whiri Moana' is adaptable, suspended at any height to evoke submersion, ascent, and shifting tides.
+Claudette explores the dynamic relationship between the tangible and intangible, where light, air, gravity, and tension are active participants.
+'Whiri Moana' acknowledges our role as kaitiaki (guardians) of Te Taiao (our natural world), a manifestation of the interconnectedness of life.'Whiri Moana' is adaptable, suspended at any height to evoke submersion, ascent, and shifting tides.
 Indoors, it casts moving shadows, responding to air currents.
 Outdoors, it interacts with wind, water, and light, reinforcing its connection to Tangaroa.
 Whether free-hanging, wall-mounted, or site-specific, it invites dynamic engagement with space.

 Whiri Moana